 - You will be directed to the campaign creation page under the Campaign Manager.

-By Creating Advertising Campaigns
+Creating Advertising Campaigns

 - Name of the Ad Campaign: Enter a campaign name that you have planned and choose the option of “Sponsored Products.”

-By Creating an Advertising Group
+Creating an Advertising Group

 The next step will be to create an ad group which will be a collection of all your products/ASINs that you want to advertise under one group.

-Amazon will review the campaign and will set it to run if approved.
+- Amazon will review the campaign and will set it to run if approved.

-Amazon will review the campaign and will set it to run if approved.
-Campaign review can take up to 3 working days.
-An email will be sent to let you know whether your campaign was accepted or rejected.
+Campaign review can take up to three working days.
+You will receive an email that informs you about your campaign status.
 Upon successful approval of your campaign, the ad will start running immediately.
-Amazon will collect data for you to apply to future campaigns in case you run an automatic campaign.
+Amazon will collect data for you to apply to future campaigns if you run an automatic campaign.
 It may take up to 2 to 4 weeks to gather enough data to see which campaigns are doing well.